paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 Now, let's come to the actual reason I wanted to write this blog; to showcase some great apps that I have stuck with since almost a decade that might help others too.
 You will notice that I tend to lean more towards third-party apps than pre-installed ones, and there are two simple reasons for that.

 Firstly, such apps offer greater adaptability to the setup, so I can keep the same workflow even if I switch phones.
-Secondly, they are usually way  to change home-screen, app drawar, folders, search, feed, etc. I simply recommend you try it out.more feature-rich than the default s anyway.
+Secondly, they are usually way more feature-rich than the defaults anyway.

 So, let's get into the list.